School bus on fire near Perkins Rowe temporarily shuts down roadway; no injuries reported

 Trending News

-Traffic on Perkins Road near Perkins Rowe was temporarily blocked and diverted, but as of 6:30 a.m., one lane was open.
+Traffic on Perkins Road near Perkins Rowe was temporarily blocked and traffic diverted, but the roadway has since reopened.

 More News